AFL-CIO

 Kenneth Quinnell

 For Black History Month, we’re taking a look at a group of leaders who are currently actively making Black history across the labor movement.
 Check back daily for a new profile and meet some of the people working to improve not only their community, but also to improve conditions for working people across the country.
-Today’s profile is Andrea Winzer of the United Steelworkers (USW).
+Today’s profile is Bryant Preston of the Theatrical Stage Employees (IATSE).

 Kenneth Quinnell